mstksg/inCode/copy/entries/interpreters.md

 ### Combining Interpreters

-To "combine" interpreters, we're going to be using, from *type-combinators*:
+To combine interpreters, we're going to be using, from *type-combinators*:

 ```haskell
 (>|<) :: (f a -> r)